Throne of Blood

 “Christian charity,” Tyrone said.

-“I didn’t agree to listen to wisecracks, either.”
+“I didn’t agree to listen to sarcasm, either.”

-“Since all the Italians back in the day here were stone cutters, like you said, how come this church is built of brick?”
+“Since all the Italians back in the day here were stone masons, like you said, how come this church is built of brick?”
 Tyrone asked.

 “The foundation is stone,” Frank said.